sfbrigade/San-Francisco-in-Progress/README.md

 1. Fork the project
 2. Create a topic branch.
 3. Implement your feature or bug fix
-4. Commit and push your changes
+4. Commit your changes to the branch
+5. Publish your branch (git push origin <BRANCHNAME>)
-5. Submit a pull request.
+6. Submit a pull request on Github.com

 Thanks for reading!